AveryData/AveryData.github.io/_learning/BusinessStrategy.md

 ## Concentration Ratio
 A concentration ratio is the ratio of the market share of the top 4 players to the entire market.

+Getting new core business lines, extending existing product lines, and running campaigns are all forms of concentration.

 ## Switching Costs
 Switching costs are the costs a consumer incurs as a result of changing brands.